 As vice provost and associate vice president for academic affairs, Stuteville supports the University’s academic administrators, faculty, staff and programs.
 She is responsible for facilitating quality academic planning and implementation, and overseeing the University’s curricular initiatives.

 Stuteville previously served as associate vice president for academic affairs since 2015, and she was the interim associate vice president for academic affairs during most of the 2012-13 academic year.
-She has also served as the director of Park’s Master of Public Affairs program, and as associate dean of the Hauptmann School for Public Affairs.
+She has also served as the director of Park’s Master of Public Administration program, and as associate dean of the Hauptmann School for Public Affairs.
 In addition to her duties in the Office of Academic Affairs, Stuteville is an associate professor of public administration.

 Prior to joining Park in 2008, Stuteville worked as a federal civil servant for 17 years at the U.S. Department of Housing and Urban Development.
 While at HUD, she was responsible for monitoring regulatory compliance issues and provided technical assistance on HUD’s housing and community development programs to cities, states and nonprofit organizations in Kansas and western Missouri.
 Stuteville earned her doctorate in political science and public administration, Master of Arts degree in political science and Bachelor of Arts degree in political science, all from the University of Missouri-Kansas City.